 Saturday, 5 November 2011

-Spartan Constitution 2: Lessons from the Soviet Union
+The Constitution of Jersey: Lessons from the Soviet Union

 In a recent blog, I looked at the effect of Spartan style constitutions and the inevitable failures which arise when circumstances change but the constitution and government cannot adapt to the new reality.